-Hello! #WeddingWednesday is a space created for education and exchange of ideas on topics related to Puerto Rico, wedding photography, and weddings in Puerto Rico.
+Hello! #WeddingWednesday is a space created for education and exchange of ideas on topics related to planning a wedding in Puerto Rico, wedding photography, and wedding-day hacks.
 Here you'll find a very broad range of information on stuff I think will help you plan a better wedding in Puerto Rico, and have proper expectations for it.

 As I write this blog, it’s raining and in this hot summer we’re living, it’s quite refreshing.
 As I was staring out the window, the rain distracted or should I say inspired me to remember all the instances I’ve had a rainy wedding.
 The number seems small in comparison to the non-rainy weddings, but still it is one of the biggest concerns and most frequent questions clients have when booking my services for both photo sessions or wedding photography.

 Needless to say, I’m ready and available for working under any conditions as long as they’re safe for both parties, and I would need more than rain to stop from capturing amazing photos.
 But, as with any event of such magnitude, we need to assess every wedding and evaluate how rain would affect us.

 Your Wedding Date will heavily impact the risk of rain.